← Home

 Hard mode on

-The CPU's total is scaled up proportionally so it competes on equal footing with human players.
-If humans each have 9 picks and the CPU has 3 leftover teams, the CPU score is multiplied by 9 ÷ 3 = 3× — making it a genuine threat if any of those underdogs go on a run.
+The CPU's score is scaled up proportionally so it competes on equal footing.
+If humans each have 9 picks and the CPU has 3 teams, its score is multiplied by 9 ÷ 3 = 3× - a genuine threat if any of those underdogs go on a run.